 The Quality Assurance Certificate Program provides the student with intensive measuring and testing skills.
-Major areas of study include common measuring instruments and techniques using micrometers, gage blocks, and calipers; special measuring equipment and techniques using coordinate measuring machines, computer vision machines, and digital measuring devices; non-destructive testing covering magnaflux, ultrasonic, dye penetrant, radiographic, and eddy current equipment and techniques; materials testing covering stress and strain analysis, tension and compression tests; metallograph inspection and analysis; and hardness and strength studies involving heat treating.
+Major areas of study include common measuring instruments and techniques using micrometers, gage blocks, and calipers; special measuring equipment and techniques using coordinate measuring machines, computer vision machines, and digital measuring devices; materials testing covering stress and strain analysis, tension and compression tests; metallograph inspection and analysis; and hardness and strength studies involving heat treating.

 Candidates can already hold a degree in Industrial Engineering Technology, Mechanical Engineering Technology or Industrial Maintenance Technology.
 Candidates must also meet the requirements of a first-time college student or transfer student (see Admissions section).
-Candidates must take at least 16 of the 19 hours at Southwest.
+Candidates must take at least 15 of the 18 hours at Southwest.
 Each student should assure that he or she has met the prerequisites before attempting to register for a course.